sdpjswl/ASJGooglePlaces/README.md

 - (void)geocoderForCoordinate:(CLLocationCoordinate2D)coordinate completion:(GeocoderBlock)completion;
 ```

 Returns an array of `ASJGeocode`s for a provided place ID or coordinates.
-It will return `nil` if there are no available plcaes were found.
+It will return `nil` if there are no available places were found.

 # To-do